pnp/PnP-PowerShell/Documentation/Move-PnpRecycleBinItem.md

+---
+external help file:
+applicable: SharePoint Online
+schema: 2.0.0
+---
 # Move-PnpRecycleBinItem

 ## SYNOPSIS
 Moves all items or a specific item in the first stage recycle bin of the current site collection to the second stage recycle bin

->Only available for SharePoint Online

 ## SYNTAX